-The course considers litigation problems practical, legal and ethical - that confront a trial lawyer.
+The course considers litigation problems - practical, legal and ethical - that confront a trial lawyer.
 Emphasis is given to techniques of client interviewing and investigation, both informal and by use of statutory discovery procedures and pleading.
-The student gains
+The student gains classroom experience in trial procedures from voir dire examination, opening statements, direct and cross examination through final argument.
+Prerequisite(s): Completion of firstyear required coursework, LAW 600A/B-Civil Procedure, and LAW 601A/B-Evidence.

-3 units LAW 701A Wills and Trusts

-Covers intestacy; execution; integration; republication; incorporation by reference, independent significance; revocation and revival; will contracts; testamentary capacity; lapse, ademption; satisfaction; will contests; will substitutes; nature and classification of trusts: elements of a trust, creation of inter vivos and testamentary trusts; revocable and irrevocable trusts; insurance trusts; nature of the beneficiary's interest, including restraints on alienation and principles regarding transferability; modification and termination of trusts; charitable trusts, fiduciary administration, including qualification, duties, standards and liabilities of fiduciary; management, investment and accounting by fiduciary; powers of appointment.
+3 units LAW 701A Wills and Trusts Covers intestacy; execution; integration; republication; incorporation by reference, independent significance; revocation and revival; will contracts; testamentary capacity; lapse, ademption; satisfaction; will contests; will substitutes; nature and classification of trusts: elements of a trust, creation of inter vivos and testamentary trusts; revocable and irrevocable trusts; insurance trusts; nature of the beneficiary's interest, including restraints on alienation and principles regarding transferability; modification and termination of trusts; charitable trusts, fiduciary administration, including qualification, duties, standards and liabilities of fiduciary; management, investment and accounting by fiduciary; powers of appointment.
 Prerequisite(s): Completion of second-year required coursework.